My days of drawing and painting go way back, like many

 artists I had dreams of what I wanted to accomplish but was not sure how to get

-When I became a mom, with no regrets I pushed my art to the
+When I became a mom, I pushed my art to the

 revisit those artistic dreams.